Eyad6389/Bank_flutterApp/README.md

   - When a transaction starts, `isProcessing` becomes `true`
   - Once the transaction is done and added, it becomes `false`
   - If the user clicks too fast, a message shows: “**Transaction is still processing**”
+- I **couldn’t run the emulator** on my laptop because it made the device too slow.
+Instead, I connected my **real phone using a USB cable** and ran the app on it.
+  - This allowed me to test the app across **multiple phones in the house**
+  - I could ensure the app **looked good on different screen sizes** and dimensions
 - In the project files, you will find some **small widget files**.
 I made those to reduce the number of lines in the main screen files.
 Some widgets are small and some are larger, but this helped me **keep the main UI files clean and more organized**.

 ---